home-assistant/home-assistant.io/source/_integrations/zha.markdown

 ### Improving Zigbee network range

 Low signal quality can lead to transmission errors and related issues.
-This section has a list of tips to improve signal quality which maximizes range and resolves most problems related to transmission errors.
+This section has a list of fundamental tips how to improve signal quality.
+Improving signal quality also maximizes range and resolves most problems related to transmission errors.
+Please try to follow at least some of this recommendation before posting on the community forums or reporting issues to developers and submitting debug logs.